Blacklock City | Bank Restaurant

 It’s the kind of thing that’ll put them on the map.

 NOTE: Blacklock City is open weekdays only, 12-3pm and 5-10.30pm.
-You can book a table by emailing them at email@example.com, or heading to their website right HERE.
+You can book a table, and find out more, right HERE.

 Blacklock City | 13 Philpot Lane, EC3M 1DE

 Like meat?
-Then you probably want to check out where Blacklock’s founders worked originally, The Hawksmoor…
+Then you probably want to check out where Blacklock’s founders worked originally, Hawksmoor…